 |

-The request has been processed.
-You can read more about the response body on GraphQL’s official website here.
+OK: The request has been processed.
+You can learn more about the structure of the response body in the GraphQL documentation.

 |